DaveWelling/rlx/readme.md

 <ul>

-This uses npm workspaces.
+In order to share code between the web and native app, this project is a monorepo and uses npm workspaces which requires npm 7.

 The web workspaces can be installed in the root directory of the project by just running `npm i` (or `npm i --legacy-peer-deps` if it gives you trouble with dependencies).

 The native workspace must be installed from the /rlxNative64 subdirectory using the same commands:
 `npm i` (or `npm i --legacy-peer-deps` if it gives you trouble with dependencies).